Akehaa/find-a-friend-api/README.md

 - [x] A pet must be linked to an ORG;
 - [x] All filters, excluding city and/or ORG, must be optionals;
 - [x] For an ORG to access the application as admin, it must be logged;
-- [x] An ORG should not be able to register with a email that already exists.
+- [x] An ORG should not be able to register with a email that already exists;
 - [x] An ORG should only edit pets that it created;
-- [x] An ORG should only delete pets that it created;
+- [x] An ORG should only delete pets that it created.

 ## Non-functional Requirements